 This tool divides input files (PDB and PSF) for a huge system into multiple files, where each file is assinged to each domain.
 The obtained files can be read as restart files in the [INPUT] section.
-Note that prst\setup is not compiled with Fujitsu compilers.
-Therefore, if the users are going to perform MD simulations with parallel I/O in Fujitsu supercomputers, the users must create the files without using Fujitsu compilers elsewhere in advance.
-Even if prst\setup and SPDYN are compiled with different compilers, there is no problem to execute SPDYN with parallel I/O.
+Note that prst_setup is not compiled with Fujitsu compilers.
+Therefore, if the users are going to perform MD simulations with parallel I/O in Fujitsu supercomputers, they must create the files without using Fujitsu compilers elsewhere in advance.
+Even if prst_setup and SPDYN are compiled with different compilers, there is no problem to execute SPDYN with parallel I/O.